Jaatishwar: Plot

 Simultaneously, in the present timeline, Kushal is taken to a psychiatrist, where he is informed that to stop the visions, he must complete a work which he could not possibly do as Anthony.
 Kushal's visions get stronger and stronger.
 Rohit meanwhile has found a way to sing his latest Bengali composition in front of Mahamaya, whose radio company has decided to organize a competition among bands hailing both from West Bengal and Bangladesh, "Bandemonium".
 Bodhi, who meanwhile had come to Calcutta to meet Rohit, takes him to Sidhu (playing himself) to arrange musicians for Rohit's performance.
 Meanwhile, Mahamaya had also started developing feelings for Rohit.

 Kushal reveals to Rohit the story of Anthony's last kavigaan.
 Anthony had been planning to do a Durga-puja all by himself.
 But the villagers were against this, as, to them, Anthony is a firingee (foreigner) who had no right to perform a Hindu puja.
 He tells Soudamini that he is going to Calcutta for another kavigaan, and so won't be staying during the days of the puja.
 As planned, he leaves for Calcutta on the day of the puja.
-This time, his competition is with the best kaviyaal, Bhola Moira (Kharaj Mukherjee).
+This time, his competition is with the best kaviyaal, Bhola Moira.
 The competition heightens and Anthony wins after a tough fight.

 In the present timeline, the day of "Bandemonium" has arrived.
 Rohit goes on stage and performs his Bengali song E Tumi Kemon Tumi as Mahamaya looks on, tears in her eyes.
 Within the song, the film goes back to the 19th Century.
-After Anthony returned from Calcutta, victorious against Bhola Moira, he finds his house and his durga idol set on fire by the villagers.
+After Anthony returned from Calcutta, victorious against Bhola Moira, he finds his house and his Durga idol set on fire by the villagers.
 He finds Soudamini dead and nobody around.
 With his love killed and his faith shattered, he digs a grave for her, and then for himself (as he had once promised jokingly to his wife).

 During the show, Bodhi brings Kushal to the auditorium to see the performance of Rohit.
 Kushal meets Mahamaya, and then leaves abruptly.
 After the performance, Rohit and Mahamaya profess their love for each other backstage.
 Rohit suddenly is informed that Kushal is missing.
 He, along with Mahamaya, goes to Kushal's house in Chandannagar, where they find him completely insane and lost in his visions.
 He attacks Rohit and then blabbers rubbish.
 Rohit, heartbroken, leaves with Mahamaya, realising that Kushal is beyond cure now.
 The film then ends with a final twist, revealing Mahamaya as the reincarnation of Soudamini, though she remembers nothing of her previous birth.
 Anthony had wanted to apologize to his wife for leaving her alone to get killed by the neighbours, which Kushal does after Mahamaya leaves with Rohit.
 The visions will not haunt him anymore.
 The film ends as Kabir Suman's song "Jaatishwar" plays in the background.